Team-Doa-Ibu/pandupd-ml-services/README.md

 You can find swagger documentation at `/api/docs`.

-You can read more about poetry here: https://python-poetry.org/
+You can read more about uv here: https://docs.astral.sh/uv

 ## Docker